heinermann/starbound-caos-vm/README.md

 ## What is the Creatures VM Starbound mod?
-The Creatures VM mod is a Creatures Agent Object Script (CAOS) virtual machine is an attempt to migrate Creatures Objects (COBs) and agents from an old game series to Starbound.
+The Starbound Creatures VM mod is a CAOS virtual machine that attempts to migrate Creatures Objects (COBs) and agents from an old game series to Starbound.

 ## What is Creatures?